kimchanglong0128/research_portfolio/README.md

-# Changlong Jin — Department of AI
+# Changlong Jin — AI Dept.

 Hi, I'm **Changlong Jin**, a Master–Ph.D. student at **Yonsei University**.
 My research focuses on **inductive biases in generative models**, I aim to build a model with 'intelligence' that can understand human language and can self-improving.